FROM THE DEPTHS

 Preached September 9, 1855

-This sermon by C.H.
+Personal Appeal: This sermon by C.H.
 Spurgeon is by far the best sermon that I have read and had the opportunity to record on the subject of death.
 Considering that he preached this sermon in the midst of the Cholera pandemic (1846 – 1860,) this sermon was especially meaningful in light of Pastor Spurgeon’s noted ministry to the affected.
 He went into the homes of those caught in death’s grip to minister to them.
 Thus, when he preached this sermon, you can imagine that his faith and hope in Christ was real, and he walked the walk.